 2. What is the reason why carboxylic acids have higher boiling points compared to alcohol of similar molecular weight?

 - The –COOH group is more polar compared to the –OH group.

 - Carboxylic acids exhibit hydrogen bonding while alcohols don’t.

-- Carboxylic acids can form H-bonds with the two oxygen atoms, while the alcohol can only form through its sole oxygen atom.
+- Carboxylic acids can form H-bonds with the 2 oxygen atoms, while the alcohol can only form through its sole oxygen atom.